ZhuangLab/storm-analysis/doc/source/parameters.rst

 * **background_sigma** - This is the sigma of a 2D gaussian to convolve the data in order to estimate the background in pixels.
 Something like 8 usually works well.

+* **fftw_estimate** - FFTW should estimate the best FFT plan instead of measuring which is best.
+This can help speed the analysis of short movies that are very large in XY. ``0`` = (default) FFTW will measure the best plan. ``1`` = FFTW will estimate the best FFT plan.

 * **find_max_radius** - To be a peak it must be the maximum value within this radius (in pixels).

+* **fit_error_model** - Specify which fitting error model to use.

+  The default model is 'MLE' (Maximum Likelihood Estimation).
+Other options include
+  'ALS' (Anscombe Least Squares), 'LS' (Least Squares), 'DWLS' (Data Weighted Least Squares) and 'FWLS' (Fit Weighted Least Squares).

+  Note that most fitters only support the 'MLE' fitting error model.

+* **no_fitting** - If this is non-zero then we won't do any fitting iterations.
+This is useful for testing the finder, as well as how accurately we're initializing the peak parameter values.

 * **iterations** - Maximum number of iterations for new peak finding.
 Usually you'd use something like 20 to try and separate neighboring peaks.
 However if you are analyzing